ABroadCoder/ABroadCoder/README.md

 - 🖐 Hi!
 I’m @ABroadCoder.
-- 👾 I’m currently learning JavaScript.
+- 👾 I’m currently learning JavaScript, HTML, and CSS.
 - 🖼 My goal is to work as a JavaScript developer and create smart, fun applications.

 <!---